Skip to main content

 • Lee Highway (Route 29) - One of the most-traveled roads in the area, carrying commercial and commuter traffic between Gainesville and Haymarket.
 Multi-lane sections, stoplights, and overhead signs make this a challenging corridor.

 • Linton Hall Road - A major east-west route through the heart of Gainesville.
-Heavy traffic near schools and shopping centers, busy intersections, and frequent turn lanes.
+Heavy traffic near schools, shopping centers, and turn-heavy intersections makes it useful for lane selection and timing practice.

 ★★★★★ 4.99 out of 5